Thomas Hatch: Kansas City Royals

 On November 18, 2024, Hatch signed with the Doosan Bears of the KBO League.
 However, the contract was voided on December 18, due to concerns over Hatch's physical.
 On February 7, 2025, Hatch signed a minor league contract with the Kansas City Royals.
 On June 5, the Royals selected Hatch's contract, adding him to their active roster.
 He went unused in the first game of the team's doubleheader, and was designated for assignment prior to the second game.
 Hatch cleared waivers and was sent outright to the Triple-A Omaha Storm Chasers on June 8.
 On July 29, the Royals added Hatch back to their active roster.
 After allowing two runs in one inning during his only appearance, Hatch was designated for assignment by the Royals on August 2.

 Minnesota Twins

 On August 4, 2025, Hatch was claimed off waivers by the Minnesota Twins.
 In 11 appearances for the Twins, he posted a 2-1 record and 5.45 ERA with 21 strikeouts over 33 innings of work.
 On November 6, Hatch was removed from the 40-man roster and sent outright to the Triple-A St. Paul Saints; he subsequently rejected the assignment and elected free agency.

+Arizona Diamondbacks

+On January 8, 2026, Hatch signed a minor league contract with the Arizona Diamondbacks.
+He made 11 starts for the Triple-A Reno Aces, compiling a 2-0 record and 4.01 ERA with 34 strikeouts across 51 2/3 innings pitched.
+Hatch was released by the Diamondbacks organization on June 4.

+SSG Landers

+On June 6, 2026, Hatch signed with the SSG Landers of the KBO League as an injury replacement for Mitch White.